Flood Warning Services

 Accessing Flood Warnings

-In each State, Flood Warnings and River Height Bulletins are available via some or all of the following:
+In each State, Flood Warnings, Watches and River Height Bulletins are available via some or all of the following:

 - Local Response Organisations: These include the Council, Police, and State Emergency Service in the local area.

-- Bureau of Meteorology: Flood Warnings and general information are available directly from the Bureau in each State.
+- Bureau of Meteorology: Flood Warnings, Flood Watches and general information are available directly from the Bureau of Meteorology, including:

-- Telephone Recorded Information Services: Flood Warnings are available in some States on a Bureau of Meteorology recorded message service.
+- Through the Telephone weather warnings service.
+Flood Warnings and Flood Watches in most States are available on the Bureau of Meteorology’s recorded message service.
 Charges apply.